The current state of security -- Insights from the German software industry: Interview Analysis

-Regarding the use of external libraries \ref{code_std}, a correlation can be seen between the importance of security \ref{code_cc} and the process of a dedicated security review of these before their use.
+Regarding the `Use of External Software' \ref{code_std}, a correlation can be seen between the importance of security \ref{code_cc} and the process of a dedicated security review of these before their use.
 Companies that have marked security as their highest priority often have this process implemented.
-However, this correlation is not a strict causality, as there are companies that have indicated the highest priority but use an implicit process \ref{interview_20} and vice versa companies that practice a dedicated process but do not classify security as their highest priority \ref{interview_09}.
+However, this correlation is not a strict causality as some companies indicated the highest priority but still use no or an informal security assessment process for external software, for instance in interview 20 and vice versa companies that conduct explicit security checks but do not classify security as their highest priority as in interview 9.

-When we look at the evaluation and monitoring of security \ref{code_sv}, it is immediately apparent that the most commonly used methods are code analysis, CVE scanning, and penetration tests.
+Looking at the evaluation and monitoring of security \ref{code_sv}, it is immediately apparent that the most commonly used methods are code analysis, CVE scanning, and penetration tests.
 From the process descriptions of the interviewees, it emerges that code analysis is primarily used for self-developed code, CVE scans for external libraries, and penetration tests for access security.
 All companies for which the interviewee could make a statement on this topic, or where this review is not carried out by an external department, use at least one of these approaches.
 In general, it is noticeable in the formulations of the participants that many initially referred only to external libraries when asked about handling security vulnerabilities and less frequently, or only upon further questioning, mentioned vulnerabilities in their own code.
 This suggests that greater awareness can be created in this area.

 Another trend in security evaluation is that all companies are trying to improve, expand, and more clearly define this process.
 A factor that plays a crucial role here is the automation of tests.
-It is a goal pursued by the participants to automate as many of the tests as possible, if this has not already been done.
+It is a goal pursued by the participants to automate as many of the tests as possible if this has not already been done.